The Employment Law Review: Norway

 ii Temporary lay-offs

-Permanent dismissal is regulated by the WEA but temporary lay-offs are not.
-However, almost all CBAs contain regulations regarding temporary lay-offs, which are binding for companies bound by those CBAs.
+Temporary lay-offs are not regulated in the WEA.
+However, almost all CBAs include regulation of temporary lay-offs, and are binding for the companies bound by CBAs.
 For companies that are not bound by any CBAs, non-statutory rules apply.
-Pursuant to legal practice, the CBA between the Norwegian Confederation of Trade Unions (LO) and the Confederation of Norwegian Enterprise (NHO) (respectively, the largest trade union and employers' organisation in Norway) is applicable as far as is appropriate.
-The CBA between the LO and NHO is thus the main source of law for temporary lay-offs in companies that are not bound by CBAs.
+Pursuant to legal practice, the CBA between the Norwegian Confederation of Trade Unions (LO) and the Confederation of Norwegian Enterprise (NHO) (the largest trade union and largest employers' organisation in Norway, respectively) is applicable as far as is appropriate.
+The CBA between LO and NHO is thus the main source of law for temporary lay-offs in companies that are not bound by CBAs.

-Chapter 7 of this CBA contains rules regarding when temporary lay-offs are possible and procedural rules.
-Temporary lay-offs are permissible only if there is a temporary shortage of work in the undertaking.
-Thus, temporary and permanent dismissals are mutually exclusive and an employer cannot choose whether to dismiss employees temporarily or permanently, but must assess which is correct for the situation.
+Chapter 7 of the CBA between LO and NHO contains rules regarding when temporary lay-offs are possible and procedural rules.
+Temporary lay-offs can be used only if there is a temporary shortage of work in the undertaking.
+Thus, temporary and permanent dismissals are mutually exclusive and an employer cannot choose between temporary or permanent dismissals but, rather, must assess which is correct for the situation it faces.

-The procedure prior to temporary lay-offs differs from the procedure prior to permanent dismissals in many aspects.
+The procedure prior to temporary lay-offs occurring differs from the procedure prior to permanent dismissals in many respects.
 Instead of individual consultations, collective consultations are held.
-Both the selection area and the selection criteria must be objectively justified when identifying employees for temporary lay-offs.
-Finally, the notice period for temporary lay-offs is much shorter than for permanent lay-offs, usually 14 days from the day after the notice was received.
+Both the selection area and the selection criteria must be objectively justified when selecting employees for temporary lay-offs.
+Finally, the notice period for temporary lay-offs is much shorter than for permanent lay-offs, and is usually 14 days from the day after the notice was received.

 Employers are obliged to pay their employees' salaries during temporary lay-offs, as discussed in Section II.